WebDevBootcamp/course-content/module1/thinking_and_acting_like_a_developer.md

-# FRCC WebLab Course Content - Thinking & Acting Like A Developer
+# FRCC WebLab - Thinking & Acting Like A Developer

 ...